-During the second year, students continue the Clinical Science courses, complete the second, third and fourth parts of the orthopedic series and begin course work in adult neurorehabilitation and pediatrics.
+During the second year, students continue the Clinical Science courses, complete the third and fourth parts of the orthopedic series, and begin course work in adult neurorehabilitation and pediatrics.
 Again, these courses are sequenced to integrate and advance previously learned material and to promote synthesis and clinical application.
 The clinical courses are coordinated across content areas to facilitate clinical application in more complex patient/client situations through the continued use of case studies, which address patients/clients with multi-system involvement.

 Upon completion of Fall and Spring Year II courses, students enter into their second full-time Clinical Education experience for 10 weeks (Summer II).
 As students progress through this assignment, they are held increasingly responsible for retaining prerequisite knowledge and skill.
 This is part of the students' professional growth process as they continue to acquire competency and familiarity with their new professional role as preparation for entry into practice as safe and effective clinicians.
-The entire academic and clinical sequence of Year II prepares students for the advanced core courses, concentration courses (advanced seminars) and specialized areas of clinical practice that occur during Fall III.
-The advanced courses, general electives and specialized areas of clinical practice taken for credit have been developed to give students the opportunity to gain greater knowledge and skill in clinical areas of interest.
+The entire academic and clinical sequence of Year II prepares students for the Specialized Areas of Clinical Practice courses that occur during Fall III.
+These courses have been developed to give students the opportunity to gain greater knowledge and skill in clinical areas of interest.
 During this semester, courses emphasize critical analysis of current literature and synthesis of previous and concurrent course work into the development of a working model for evidence-based practice.
 As the final integrative course, the Terminal Clinical Experience (Spring III, 18 weeks full-time), assists the students in internalizing those behaviors consistent with the expectations of professional practice.